gabalicious/parcel-electron-boilerplate/README.md

 # Electron with Parcel Boilerplate

-A template for making Electron apps .
+Electron + Parcel = Margic.
+Image goes here <br> A template for making Electron apps .

 ## Table of Contents